Is Satan a real figure or not?

 Satan's schemes against Unbelievers

-All non-Christians are blinded by Satan, whether it be child, modern or distant tribal person.
+All non-Christians are blinded by Satan, whether they are children, modern individuals, or distant tribal people.
 They walk in darkness.
 Not one unbeliever is an exception to this.
-Death like a deadly cancer has been passed on through the whole human race.
+Death, like a deadly cancer, has been passed on through the entire human race.
+Satan’s method is to keep unbelievers in darkness, away from the light of the Gospel.
+That is the only way to break his control over them.

 "In order that no advantage be taken of us by Satan; for we are not ignorant of his schemes."